capacitor-community/stripe/README.md

 ## Prerelease channels

 This repository publishes the payment, identity, and terminal workspaces as one npm candidate set.
 An open, non-draft pull request can publish all three packages to the npm `beta` dist-tag after its `Validation` and `Package Candidate` workflows pass.
-A repository administrator must add a comment whose entire body is:
+A repository owner or maintainer must add a comment whose entire body is:

 ```text
 /beta
 ```

 The request authorizes only the pull request head SHA that existed when the comment was added.
-Any new commit requires CI to pass again and a fresh administrator `/beta` comment.
+Any new commit requires CI to pass again and a fresh owner or maintainer `/beta` comment.
 Fork pull requests are supported.
 A pull request that changes a release-gating workflow cannot be beta-published until those workflow changes land on `main`.

 Beta versions use `<base>-beta.pr<PR number>.sha<12-character SHA>`.
 Before publishing begins, the release workflow verifies that the immutable artifact contains exactly `@capacitor-community/stripe`, `@capacitor-community/stripe-identity`, and `@capacitor-community/stripe-terminal`, all at that version.
 A successful run comments on the pull request with one exact install command for the complete package set.
 Notification failures cannot invalidate a successful npm publish.